 A menu item or a sub-item has the following general properties:

-Target – the target of a menu item is a page or a microflow that will be opened when the item is clicked.
-A menu item that has sub-items cannot have a target.
+- On click – Action to be performed when the item is clicked.
+A menu item that has sub-items cannot have an on click event.